 About the Author

 Sanja Ivandic is one of the Co-Founders of Outside Multicultural Magazine.
 Sanja relocated to Ireland from Bosnia and Herzegovina.
+From Ireland she relocated to Germany.
 Inspired by the Sligo Intercultural Project she managed for a while, as well as her work in various NGOs such as LEDA and World Vision, this Magazine was born.

 Sanja wrote for several magazines, enjoys every form of writing, be it poems, case studies or prose.
-Her special skills lie in marketing.
-Currently she is an Employment Advisor.
-You can get in touch with Sanja by emailing her on: firstname.lastname@example.org
+Her special skills lie in inclusive marketing.

 Sanja’s words on multiculturalism: “Multiculturalism for me is a synonym for humanity.
 Being diverse and similar at the same time is who we are and we must never forget it.
 Remembering this evokes respect, love, and peace, so we must keep reminding ourselves about the word multicultural”.